School Vision and Philosophy

 In 2014 we also implemented the RULER approach.
 RULER is a social emotional learning approach developed by the Yale Center for Emotional Intelligence.
 RULER is an acronym that refers to how we can be aware of our emotions and make efforts to work towards feeling how we want to feel.
 The RULER approach helps us learn skills to Recognize, Understand, Label, Express, and Regulate our emotions.

-MTSS and SIT for Academic and Social-Emotional Needs: Multi-Tiered Systems of Supports (MTSS) and the Student Intervention Team (SIT) Process is how we identify and support students who aren’t meeting learning goals through the standard curriculum.
+MTSS and SIT for Academic and Social-Emotional Needs: Multi-Tiered Systems of Supports (MTSS) and the Student Study Team (SST) Process is how we identify and support students who aren’t meeting learning goals through the standard curriculum.
 We can provide this support in the classroom and/or with additional in-school MTSS and Special Education support staff at the school.
 With these additional staff hires for in-school support, we've built a robust and effective way to provide support for students who need intervention in math, literacy, and social emotional learning.

 The MTSS approach is a Seattle Public Schools focus throughout the district and addresses both academic and social-emotional needs of students.
 There are three “Tiers” of support.